/*

 ///

-can result in an entry in your AWS CloudTrail
+/// Calling AssumeRoleWithSAML can result in an entry in your AWS CloudTrail

 /// logs.
-The entry includes the value in the NameID
+The entry includes the value in the NameID element of the SAML

 /// assertion.
-We recommend that you use a NameIDType
+We recommend that you use a NameIDType that is not associated

 /// with any personally identifiable information (PII).
 For example, you could instead

-/// use the persistent identifier (urn:oasis:names:tc:SAML:2.0:nameid-format:persistent
+/// use the persistent identifier (urn:oasis:names:tc:SAML:2.0:nameid-format:persistent).

 ///